pepperTux/peppertux-game/README.md

 * The exact same brick breaking effect of the original SuperTux 0.0.6
 * Main Menu (There'll just be a basic main menu with options to view the credits and play the game)
 * Level Editor (Use the latest version of Tiled instead)
+* Holding the Laptop Enemy (I don't know how to add that)

 ## Credits
 * Vaesea - The recreation